Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study-wordpress.md

-# A Case of Amenorrhea in a Female Crossfit Athlete Successfully Treated with Non-Pharmacologic Interventions
+# A Case of Amenorrhea in a Female Recreational Athlete Successfully Treated with Non-Pharmacologic Interventions

-What follows is a real clinical case of a young female athlete who lost her menstrual period after several years of intense exercise and caloric restriction, and who then regained normal menses after enacting corrective measures.
+What follows is a real clinical case of a female athlete who lost her menstrual period after several years of intense exercise and caloric restriction, and who then regained normal menses after enacting corrective measures.
 I have taken care to remove details which might make it possible to identify the patient.
 However, the patient did grant